Terms and conditions

 2.9.9 In the interests of safety and security not to tamper with any restraints on any window.

-2.9.10 To notify the University (which if the Building is staffed on site or has a warden means informing the staff or warden), if you will not be using the Room for any period of more than 72 hours (ie three days and nights).
+2.9.10 To notify the University (which if the Building is staffed on site or has a Resident Assistant means informing the staff or Resident Assistant), if you will not be using the Room for any period of more than 72 hours (ie three days and nights).
 This is for health and safety reasons including fire safety and water flushing which the University must do to prevent an outbreak of legionella disease.

 2.9.11 To comply with any rules and regulations reasonably required by the University from time to time for the proper management or improvement of the Building and which have been notified to you in the Residents' guide or other publication.